Battle for Hill 3234: Mujahideen

 According to the Soviet estimates, the Mujahideen lost over 200 men.
 The Mujahideen wore black uniforms with rectangular black-yellow-red stripes.
 It was alleged by several sources that there were some mercenaries from Pakistan who were coordinating the attack.

-Music
+Media

+The 2005 Russian war film 9th Company climaxes with this battle.

 The song "Hill 3234" by the Swedish heavy metal band Sabaton, from their 2016 The Last Stand, is about the battle.